Jiggs004/P1.Jigar.Patel/README.md

 How does the elevator support the user to figure out how to make it work?

   1. Elevator buttons light up after a button is selected/pressed.
+  2. Selected/pressed buttons are displayed on the elevator screen.

 How does the elevator provide feedback to the user?